dTelecom/.github/profile/README.md

-# dTelecom - Decentralized Real-Time Communication with AI
+# dTelecom - Decentralized Real-Time Communication with AI, Built on Solana

 dTelecom is a decentralized real-time communication network that enables developers to integrate voice, video, and chat into apps with low latency and AI-powered features.
-Built on a DePIN architecture, it offers secure, scalable, and censorship-resistant communication without centralized servers or intermediaries.
+Built on Solana and leveraging a DePIN architecture, it offers secure, scalable, and censorship-resistant communication without centralized servers or intermediaries.
+Solana's high-speed and low-cost infrastructure makes it the ideal foundation for delivering real-time experiences at global scale.

 * [Website](https://dtelecom.org)
 * [Whitepaper](https://dtelecom.org/dTelecom_whitepaper.pdf)